BladeRunnerJS/brjs-site/docs/concepts/blades.md

 ![The contents of a Blade](/blog/img/blades.png)
 <small class="fig-text">What goes into a <strong>Blade</strong>?</small>

-Because application components are broken down into small pieces of functionality, with assets grouped by feature (not type), and because a blade only interacts with other application features through the EventHub or through services, they can be run in isolation in BRJS [Workbenches](/docs/concepts/workbenches).
+Because application components are broken down into small pieces of functionality, with assets grouped by feature (not type), and because a blade only interacts with other application features through an event emitter or through services, they can be run in isolation in BRJS [Workbenches](/docs/concepts/workbenches).

 ## Benefits of the Blade approach